-House of Ruth Maryland’s 24/7 hotline is a confidential lifeline to victims in need.
-Counselors are trained in crisis intervention, safety planning, counseling and legal referrals, and pro-active advocacy to victims, as well as their families, friends, and the community in general.
+House of Ruth Maryland’s 24/7 hotline is a confidential lifeline to survivors of domestic violence in need of help.
+Counselors are trained in crisis intervention, safety planning, counseling and legal referrals, and proactive advocacy for survivors, their friends and family, and the general community.

 Homeless Veterans Hotline: 1-877-424-3838

 Veterans who are homeless or at risk of homelessness—and their family members, friends and supporters—can make the call to or chat online with the National Call Center for Homeless Veterans, where trained counselors are ready to talk confidentially 24 hours a day, 7 days a week.

 The Here2Help Hotline from the Behavioral Health System Baltimore offers a confidential advice and emotional support hotline 24 hours a day, 7 days a week assisting people with emotional health and well-being services.